Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

-The theorem in \cite{Davies_Sharg} is formulated for Banach spaces $X$ with the extra assumption that $X$ or its dual is complex strictly convex, a condition which holds for Hilbert spaces.
+The theorem in \cite{Davies_Sharg} is formulated for Banach spaces $X$ with the extra assumption that $X$ or its dual are complex strictly convex, a condition which holds for Hilbert spaces.
 The case $\mathcal H$ being of finite dimension is already settled by \cite{Globevnik}.
-We put $ \gamma(z)=1/\|R(z)\| $ and $ \gamma_n(z)=1/\|R_n(z)\| $ and summarize the properties of $\gamma$ and $\gamma_n$ as follows:
+We put $ \gamma(z)=1/\|R(z)\| $ and $ \gamma_n(z)=1/\|R_n(z)\| $ and summarise the properties of $\gamma$ and $\gamma_n$ as follows: